buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Machine_learning/lecture_22.md

         1. Bayesian Optimization
         2. Bayesian Neural Networks
     * Given time limitations, these will necessarily only be teasers for a more complete treatment.
+    * We also note the recent developments in applying effective field theory and renormalization group methods to deep learning.
+In particular, see [*Why is AI hard and physics simple*](https://arxiv.org/abs/2104.00008) by Roberts and [*The Principles of Deep Learning Theory*](https://arxiv.org/abs/2106.10165) by Roberts, Yaida, and Hanin.

 * Let's step through the Neal_Bayesian_Methods_for_Machine_Learning_selected_slides.
 Some comments:
     1. These came from 2004, which seems out-of-date, but the underlying ML ideas have been around for a long time.
-Recent successes have stemmed from refinements of old ideas (some of which were thought not to work, but just needed implementation tweaks).
+Many recent successes have stemmed from refinements of old ideas (some of which were thought not to work, but just needed implementation tweaks).
     2. Bayesian Approach to ML (or anything!).
         * Emphasis that the approach is very general.
         * Some of the uses in step 4) are *often* different in ML.